intel/thunderbolt-software-user-space/README.md

 For example, on Ubuntu you can install the dependencies with the following
 command:
-`apt install cmake libboost-filesystem-dev txt2tags` On Fedora, use this:
+`sudo apt-get install cmake libboost-filesystem-dev txt2tags pkg-config`

+On Fedora, use this:
 `dnf install cmake boost-devel txt2tags`